Lumi-supercomputer/LUMI-SoftwareStack/prototypes/design_0.4/README_design_0.4.md

-  * Having the software stack as the highest level in the hierarchy makes it easy to also make other software stacks available through software stack modules that can then each have their own internal organisation, e.g., EESSI should it mature enough during the life of LUMI and become suitable for LUMI and should we find a distribution mechanism that would integrate with LUMI.
+  * Having the software stack as the highest level in the hierarchy makes it easy to also make other software stacks available through software stack modules that can then each have their own internal organisation and mechanism to specialise for certain sections of LUMI, e.g., EESSI should it mature enough during the life of LUMI and become suitable for LUMI and should we find a distribution mechanism that would integrate with LUMI.

-  * \...
+  * It is easy to automatically load the optimal partition for a node so the less experienced user isn't confronted too much with that choice.
+    Moreover our setup has a fairly elegant way of also offering software that should work on all partitions without having to install that four times.

 ### Disadvantages

-  * \...
+  * When using RPATH linking one should be very careful to not link from code in the common partition to code in one of the other partitions as then the binary isn't really common anymore.

 ## Module design